bachya/ecowitt2mqtt/README.md

   -h, --help            show this help message and exit --mqtt-broker MQTT_BROKER
-                        The hostname or IP address of the MQTT broker --mqtt-topic MQTT_TOPIC
+                        The hostname or IP address of the MQTT broker --mqtt-port MQTT_PORT
-                        The MQTT topic to publish the device's data to --mqtt-port MQTT_PORT
                         The port of the MQTT broker (default: 1883) --mqtt-username MQTT_USERNAME
                         The username to use with the MQTT broker (default: None) --mqtt-password MQTT_PASSWORD
-                        The password to use with the MQTT broker (default: None) --endpoint ENDPOINT   The relative endpoint/path to serve the web app on (default: /data/report) --port PORT           The port to serve the web app on (default: 8080) -l LOG_LEVEL, --log-level LOG_LEVEL
+                        The password to use with the MQTT broker (default: None) --mqtt-topic MQTT_TOPIC
+                        The MQTT topic to publish the device's data to (default: ecowitt2mqtt/<ID>) --endpoint ENDPOINT   The relative endpoint/path to serve the web app on (default: /data/report) --port PORT           The port to serve the web app on (default: 8080) -l LOG_LEVEL, --log-level LOG_LEVEL